prolific-digital/animatewp/README.md

 ---

-Prolific Animations is a powerful tool that brings your WordPress site to life with engaging and customizable animations.
-Whether you're looking to enhance user interaction or add visual flair to your content, Prolific Animations provides the flexibility and control you need.
+AnimateWP is a powerful tool that brings your WordPress site to life with engaging and customizable animations.
+Whether you're looking to enhance user interaction or add visual flair to your content, AnimateWP provides the flexibility and control you need.

 Happy animating!